-Syrup is a great way to administer those not-so-pleasant tasting herbs, especially for the little ones.
-Also a versatile preparation for culinary recipes, herb-infused syrup makes a great addition to teas, desserts, bubbly beverages, cocktails, or simply on its own by the spoonful!
-Syrups can be prepared with sugar, but we love to use raw local honey.
+Syrup is a great way to administer those not-so-pleasant tasting herbs to kids and adults alike.
+Also a versatile preparation for culinary recipes, herb infused syrup makes a great addition to teas, desserts, bubbly beverages, cocktails, or simply on its own by the spoonful!
+Syrups can be prepared with sugar, but we love to use raw local honey!

-The best thing about syrups is that like tea or tinctures, you can formulate with any combination of herbs to suit your needs.
-While elderberry syrup is the most popular, we also enjoy ginger, thyme, elecampane, chamomile, peppermint, marshmallow root, schisandra berry, echinacea root, elderflower, hawthorn berry, holy basil, and hop flower!
+The best thing about syrups is that like tea or tinctures, you can formulate with any combination of herbs to create remedies for your needs.
+While Elderberry syrup is the most popular, we also enjoy Ginger, Thyme, Elecampane, Chamomile, Peppermint, Marshmallow root, Schisandra berry, Echinacea root, Elder flower, Hawthorn berry, Holy Basil, and Hop flower syrups!

 Tip: For proper preservation, a ratio of 1:1 (tea to honey) is recommended.
-You can also add some tincture to help preserve your syrup longer and give it an extra boost.
+You can also add some tincture to help preserve your syrup longer and give it an extra medicinal boost.